rock72427/ReactJS-Notes/notes.md

 # Q1.
 What is the difference between useMemo() and useCallback() hook

 # Q2.
 How these hook are different from useEffect hook

+## React Higher Order Component

+- In React, a higher-order component is a function that takes a component as an argument and returns a new component that wraps the original component.
+- Higher order component allows us to add additional functionality to a component without modifying the components JSX.
+- Higher order component are used for re-use a components code multiple times across the react application.
+- HOC are mostly use for authentication or routing capabilites to a component or to apply a specific style or behaviour to mutliple components.